artefactory/sftp-gateway/README.md

 # gcs-sftp-gateway

-This is a Docker image containing an SSH server and [gcsfuse](https://cloud.google.com/storage/docs/gcs-fuse), allowing to create a SFTP-to-GCS gateway server.
+This is a Docker image containing an SSH server and a gsutil rsync script, allowing to create a SFTP-to-GCS gateway server.
 Once deployed, you can connect to the SFTP server and read/write files that are immediately synchronised to GCS.

-The repository also contains the appropriate files to deploy the container to Kubernetes.
+The repository contains the appropriate files to deploy the container to Kubernetes.

 ## Requirements

 -   Docker
 -   Python
 -   Make
 -   Google Cloud SDK (AKA `gcloud`)
-- Kubernetes (Optional)
+-   Kubernetes

 ## Overview